kalviumcommunity/k-fswd/README.md

 ## Prerequisites 📚

-- Basic understanding of JWT and web security concepts.
+- Basic understanding of JWT and NodeJs.

 ## Steps 🛠